 Five brand-new commissions have been announced as part of the 2022 programme.

 Since 2011, Compass has been igniting Leeds with brilliant interactive live art projects.
-Inviting members of the public to experience and participate, thought-provoking and entertaining artworks can be found in a range of settings – and often outside of traditional spaces like theatres and galleries.
+Inviting members of the public to experience and participate, thought-provoking and entertaining artworks can be found in a range of settings – and usually outside of traditional spaces like theatres and galleries.

-An opportunity to reflect and celebrate the people, places and stories of Leeds.
+The perfect opportunity to reflect and celebrate the people, places and stories of Leeds.

 Compass Festival is a much-loved feature of Leeds’ cultural calendar and offers the perfect opportunity to reflect and celebrate the people, places and stories of the city.
-For 2021, the festival will run throughout the whole year – there’ll be even more thought-provoking projects announced soon…